VCIP-RGBD/DFormer/README.md

 You may want to cite:
 ```
 @article{yin2023dformer,
   title={DFormer: Rethinking RGBD Representation Learning for Semantic Segmentation},
-  author={Bowen Yin and Xuying Zhang and Zhongyu Li and Li Liu and Ming-Ming Cheng and Qibin Hou},
+  author={Yin, Bowen and Zhang, Xuying and Li, Zhongyu and Liu, Li and Cheng, Ming-Ming and Hou, Qibin},
   journal={arXiv preprint arXiv:2309.09668},
   year={2023}
 }